Ryan-18/stibo-systems-hackathon/README.md

 ---
 ## Conclusion
 KeyProxyServer provides **multi-cloud KMS support**, **strong authentication**, and **secure access control** with **audit logging** to ensure secrets are protected.
 It is an **enterprise-grade solution** for organizations requiring a **secure and centralized key management system** across different cloud providers.

+## Customer Portal
+The customer portal is a web-based dashboard built with **React, TypeScript, and Vite**.
+It provides the following functionalities:

+### **Dashboard**
+- Overview of stored secrets.
+- Audit logs showing all actions performed on secrets.

+### **Key Management**
+- Add new encryption keys.
+- Delete existing keys.
+- Encrypt and decrypt data using customer-managed keys.

+### **Secret Management**
+- Store and manage API keys, database credentials, and other secrets securely.
+- Retrieve secrets securely using RBAC policies.
+- Grant or revoke access to secrets as needed.

+## Security Measures
+- **RBAC Enforcement**: Only customers can manage secrets.
+- **JWT Authentication**: Ensures only authenticated requests can access APIs.
+- **Audit Logging**: Tracks all actions for security and compliance.
+- **Data Encryption**: Uses KMS-based encryption for maximum security.

+## Access Control & SaaS Integration
+- **SaaS Platform Access**: The SaaS platform can securely retrieve secrets for system operations but cannot display them.
+- **No Employee Access**: Employees, including developers, cannot access stored secrets under any circumstances.
+- **Secure API Integration**: Ensures that secrets are used only for authorized external system connections.

+---
+This document ensures a clear understanding of how KeyProxyServer provides secure and scalable secret management while adhering to Zero Trust principles.